novaspirit/rpi_zram/README.md

-# auto install zram

-All you need to do is download zram_auto

-unzip it from your explorer

-then from terminal copy and paste these following commands without the #
+Ok all you need to do is copy and paste these commands in terminal just minus the #

-#cd /home/pi/Downloads/rpi_zram-master
+#sudo wget -O //home/pi/zram_auto https://raw.githubusercontent.com/dcpender/zram_auto/master/zram.sh

-#chmod u+x ./zram_auto
+#chmod u+x zram_auto

 #./zram_auto

-i will try to make it more automatic
+This is just My automated Version of @Novaspirit zram